dmalhotra27/kafka-demo/ReadMe.md

 ### Prerequisites

 This project is based on the following:
--- python 3.7.4 (Any Python IDE example PyCharm)
--- kafka-python (latest version)
+i) python 3.7.4 (Any Python IDE example PyCharm) ii) kafka-python (latest version)

 Install below dependencies

- pip install pymongo
+ i) pip install pymongo
- python -m pip install psycopg2 pip install kafka-python //ensure it is compatible with python version 3.7.4 (producer and consumer to be used from kafka-python module)
+ ii) python -m pip install psycopg2 iii) pip install kafka-python //ensure it is compatible with python version 3.7.4 (producer and consumer to be used from kafka-python module)

 ### Installing